$C_{p^n}$-equivariant Mahowald invariants: Mahowald filtrations and Mahowald invariants

 \section{Mahowald filtrations and Mahowald invariants}

-We begin in this section by discussing a lifting problem which generalizes in \cref{problem:fpdegree} in the case where $\alpha = V$ is a non-virtual representation, and explaining how for cyclic $p$-groups this problem reduces to a computation in equivariant $K$-theory.
-We then introduce the $C_{p^n}$-Mahowald invariant and explain how it may be read off information about certain ``spoke-graded'' $C_{p^n}$-equivariant stable stems.
+In this section, we develop the theoretical framework necessary to define the $C_{p^n}$-equivariant Mahowald invariant and reduce the computation to equivariant $K$-theory.
+We begin by discussing a lifting problem in \cref{ssec:lifting} which generalizes \cref{problem:fpdegree} in the case where $\alpha = V$ is a non-virtual representation (see \cref{ex:degreeaslifting}).

+In \cref{ssec:adamsconjecture}, we explain how a version of the Adams conjecture may be used to reduce this problem for cyclic $p$-groups to a computation in equivariant $K$-theory.
+This reduction is the key input that allows us to access information about the equivariant stable stems, making the work in this paper possible.

+The additional flexibility provided by this more general lifting problem allows us to define a \emph{Mahowald filtration} on the Burnside ring $A(G)$ in \cref{ssec:mahowaldfilt}, closely related to the homotopy fixed point and Tate spectral sequences.
+This filtration is defined in terms of the cellular filtration on the universal space $EG$.
+In \cref{ssec:spoke}, we give a detailed account of the ``standard'' cell structure on the universal space of a cyclic group, and use this to introduce a formalism of ``spoke-graded'' equivariant homotopy groups for cyclic groups.

+Finally, in \cref{ssec:cpnmi} we specialize to cyclic $p$-groups.
+We formally define the $C_{p^n}$-Mahowald invariant and explain how it may be read off the spoke-graded $C_{p^n}$-equivariant stable stems, generalizing the relation between classical $C_2$-Mahowald invariants and $RO(C_2)$-graded $C_2$-equivariant stable stems.